thi-ng/umbrella/README.md

 **This project is NOT a framework and all packages can be used in isolation.**

-This mono-repository is home to currently 189 individual TypeScript libraries/packages and 153 example projects illustrating their usage, currently totalling ~200k SLOC and ~3890 source files...
+This mono-repository is home to 189 individual TypeScript libraries/packages and 153 example projects illustrating their usage, currently totalling ~200k SLOC and ~3890 source files...

-Unlike most other large mono-repos this one is not for a single project, but a broad collection of jointly developed, yet largely independent libraries, tools and general purpose building blocks for the following _non-exhaustive_ list of topics (see [package overview](#projects) below):
+Unlike most other large mono-repos this one is not for a single project, but a broad collection of jointly developed, yet independent libraries, tools and general purpose building blocks for the following _non-exhaustive_ list of topics (see [package overview](#projects) below):

 - Functional programming (ES6 iterators/generators, composition, memoization, transducers, multi-methods)